Idris Khan: Beyond the Black

-Victoria Miro is delighted to present a new body of work by Idris Khan in his third solo presentation with the gallery.
-Beyond the Black (20 September - 9 November 2013) marks an important departure from Khan's photographic based works and comprises a suite of large black paintings, a monumental site specific wall drawing and a series of works on paper, all of which consider the metaphysics of creativity.
+A new body of work by the artist, for his third solo presentation with the gallery.
+This exhibition marks an important departure from Khan's photographic based works and comprises a suite of large black paintings, a monumental site specific wall drawing and a series of works on paper, all of which consider the metaphysics of creativity.

 In the exhibition's seven paintings Khan uses a mixture of black pigment, rabbit skin glue and slate dust, to create an absorbent ground which he applies to aluminium panels or directly to the wall and then sands back to produce a smooth, slate-like surface.
 The paintings are intensely dark with a dense radial constellation of words creating an image that suggests a contained energy emanating from a central point.